Last Updated on June 7, 2023 by Lori

 The Royal Botanic Gardens are located on the outskirts of London, England.
 With an extraordinary diversity of plants, including more than 14,000 trees, it is a beautiful landscape.

-This is a terrific tour of a garden I was somehow completely unfamiliar with (and now can’t wait to visit!)
+This is a terrific tour of a garden I was somehow completely unfamiliar with.
+Now, I can’t wait to visit!

-In just two minutes this tour showcases more than seven million tulips, daffodils, and hyacinths.
-Filmed in April 2020, this is heaven for tulip-lovers like me!
+In a short two minutes, this tour showcases more than seven million tulips, daffodils, and hyacinths.
+Filmed in April 2020, this is heaven for tulip lovers like me!
 The colors are absolutely stunning.

 Located in The Netherlands, The Keukenhof is considered to be perhaps the most beautiful spring garden in the world, and viewing this tour, it’s easy to believe that.

 Imagine if Disneyland and the New Year’s Day Rose Parade had a baby.